dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 answer to this question is particularly important for designing a belief system.
 If the answer is the latter option, it will prove an unfathomablely complex challenge.
-In this case, it's even moreso important to nail down the points which never change and measure their degree of unwaveringness.
+In this case, it's even moreso important to nail down the points which never change, measuring their degree of unwaveringness.
 Only then could one hope to design a belief system to last a millenia after a transition into the perfect storm of cultural flux.